privacy-scaling-explorations/maci/docs/testing.md

 You can test the CLI locally.
 First, you need to either generate `.zkey` files, or download them.
 Do not use these testing `.zkey` files in production.

-### Download `.zkey` files
+### Download `.zkey` files or the witness generation binaries

-MACI has two zk-SNARK circuits.
+MACI has three zk-SNARK circuits.
 Each circuit is parameterised.
 There should one `.zkey` file for each circuit and set of parameters.

 Unless you wish to generate a fresh set of `.zkey` files, you should obtain